Epstein-Barr virus test

 Why is the Test Performed?

 The test is done to detect an infection with the Epstein-Barr virus (EBV).
 The EBV antibody test will detect not only a recent infection, but also one that occurred in the past.
 It can be used to tell the difference between a recent or previous infection.

 Normal Results for Epstein-Barr virus test

-A normal result means no antibodies to EBV was seen in your blood sample.
-This means you have never been infected with EBV.
+A normal result means no antibodies to EBV were seen in your blood sample.
+This result means you have never been infected with EBV.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 A positive result means there are antibodies to EBV in the person's blood, indicating a current or prior infection with EBV.